 Connectivity to central locations

 One of the reasons to choose the Silver Coast in Portugal is its proximity to Portugal’s major cities.
-With Lisbon to the south and Porto in the north, you can very quickly get to either city very easily for a weekend getaway or even for a day trip, should you so wish.
+With Lisbon to the south and Porto to the north, you can very quickly get to either city very easily for a weekend getaway or even for a day trip, should you so wish.

 The Silver Coast has a very good road network, with railroads and highways also around to get to your destination quickly and efficiently.
 Portugal is a very small country, so you should be able to get to any location in the country fairly easily.